What winter fuel payment changes mean for pensioners in Dundee, Fife, Stirling and Perth

 While the exact figure is not available, it is likely tens of thousands would have missed out under the new rules.

-But with powers over winter fuel payments devolved in Scotland, many have been left wondering exactly what it will mean for Scots pensioners.
+But with powers over winter fuel payments devolved in Scotland, many have been left wondering exactly what it will mean.

-A new “pension age winter heating payment (PAWHP)” was set to be rolled out this winter, and the current eligibility guidelines suggest it was to be available universally.
+A new “pension age winter heating payment” was set to be rolled out this winter, and the current eligibility guidelines suggest it was to be available universally.

 But the change at a UK level will affect Scotland’s budget, potentially reducing the extra knock-on cash Holyrood receives.